langdb/vercel-provider/README.md

 # AI SDK - LangDB.ai Provider

-The **[LangDB.ai provider](https://sdk.vercel.ai/providers/ai-sdk-providers/langdb)** for the [AI SDK](https://sdk.vercel.ai/docs) contains language model support for the [LangDB.ai](https://langdb.ai) platform.
+The **[LangDB provider](https://sdk.vercel.ai/providers/ai-sdk-providers/langdb)** for the [AI SDK](https://sdk.vercel.ai/docs) contains language model support for the [LangDB AI Gateway](https://langdb.ai) platform.

 ## Setup

-The LangDB.ai provider is available in the `langdb/vercel-provider` module.
+The LangDB provider is available in the `langdb/vercel-provider` module.
 You can install it with

 ```bash
 npm i langdb/vercel-provider